gcallah/BookReviews/atherton.md

 Having completed her analysis of the *Principles*, Atherton then turns her attention to *Three Dialogues Between Hylas and Philonous*.
-She notes that they are stylistically quite different: the *Principles* is a "fairly conventional philosophical treatise" (114), while *Three Dialogues* is "an exchange of ideas between two characters" (114).
+She notes that they are stylistically quite different: the *Principles* is a "fairly conventional philosophical treatise" (p.
+114), while *Three Dialogues* is "an exchange of ideas between two characters" (p.
+114).

 Atherton, exemplifying her straightforward approach in this book, explicitly states what questions the rest of her